Why Turkey Is Now Türkiye: The Story Behind the Name Change

 History is painted with language.
 This could perhaps not be truer than with Turkish – the colorful language of Turkey that breathes culture.

-The Turkish language, known as Türkçe in Turkish, is the most widely spoken language in Turkey.
+Turkish, known as Türkçe in Turkish, is the most widely spoken language in Turkey.
+It is one of the 14 Turkic languages.

 Turkish evolved from a series of languages and dialects spoken by the Turks, with the version known today developed largely in the Ottoman Empire era.